someobserver/recurgence/love/index.md

 recursion has a tendency to bake both confusion and timelessness into the syntax (again, things like this are interesting to us for a scientific reason)—that’s why Nostradamus still rings through the centuries with his well-cut semantic keys, and Terence McKenna’s fractals ripple through philosophy.

-as such, this logic ladder is pretty dense, so i’m coming back through to add in parentheticals and text decor <u>to avoid as much ambiguity as i can in this list</u>
+as such, this logic ladder is pretty dense, so i’m coming back through to add in parentheticals and text decor <u>to avoid as much ambiguity as i can in this list</u>.

 as you proceed, remember you can always come right back to one of these lines:

-**if you’re feeling overwhelmed, [click here now](/mirror/backside/)**.
+**if you’re feeling overwhelmed, [click here now](/mirror/backside/).**
 **that’s a tether and a safety net ➚**

+---

 ### crystallization of meaning

 **1.) ‘meaning’ (noun) only emerges between two or more <u>observers</u>**

-meaning is a relationship between observer and observation. a *thing* only becomes *meaningful* when **some observer *notices it***, and then says to other observers, “hey, look at this” → that is, ‘meaning’ (noun) can only emerge on the liminal edge of <u>shared recognition</u>.
+meaning is a relationship between observer and observation. a *thing* only becomes *meaningful* when **some observer *notices it***, and then says to other observers, “hey, look at this”—that is, ‘meaning’ (noun) can only emerge on the liminal edge of <u>shared recognition</u>.

 **2.) the relationship between any two points is a <u>line</u>**